1869

 - What?

 - I thought I could end the game.
-I was only ten spaces away.

 A law of Jumanji broken, you will slip back more than your token.